29th National Film Awards: All India Award

+Citation: For making the strongest of comments in the simplest of languages on the caste system and for probing the complex relationship between a downtrodden tanner and a callous Brahmin priest in a village.

 Regional Award

 The awards were given to the best films made in the regional languages of India.
 For feature films in Assamese, Gujarati, Kashmiri and Punjabi language, award for Best Feature Film was not given.